Jackpot (game show): CBS Pilot (1984)

 In 1984, Stewart produced a new version for CBS with Nipsey Russell hosting and Johnny Gilbert announcing, which did not sell.
 Unlike the earlier or subsequent versions, there was no Target Number or Super Jackpot.
 The Jackpot started at $150, with that amount going into it for each riddle solved.
 If the Jackpot riddle was found but was not attempted immediately, the value for each correct answer doubled to $300.
-If the Jackpot riddle was not found until the last contestant, $5,000 would be automatically added to the Jackpot.
+If the Jackpot riddle was not found until the last contestant, $5,000 was automatically added to the Jackpot.